Configuring for multi-tenancy

-Sometimes you need to run multiple applications on the same stack.
-This could be because none of those applications has enough traffic to justify having a dedicated stack for itself or it could be because all the apps on the stack share many resources.
-What ever the reason, you can achieve multi-tenancy for your stacks with Cloud 66 for Docker.
+Sometimes you need to run multiple applications on the same application.
+This could be because none of those applications has enough traffic to justify having a dedicated application for itself or it could be because all the apps on the application share many resources.
+What ever the reason, you can achieve multi-tenancy for your applications with Cloud 66 for Docker.

 To host multiple applications on the same stack, we need to put each one into its own service.
 This can be done using the